U2girl/get_fit/fit/README.md

 <h2>Future changes</h2>
 I would like a week by week breakdown of workouts that are appropriate for a beginner, intermediate and advanced.

+Add About and Contact information.